For many people who have never renovated before, the first question that plays out in their mind is, how much does a kitchen renovation cost?

 Doors and drawers can range from basic to mid range melamine, thermolaminate or vinyl wrap, high end gloss and woodgrain boards, right up to two pac luxury finishes and solid timber.

-Benchtops vary from laminate to solid timber to solid surface up to natural stone, granite and marble.
+Kitchen Benchtops vary from laminate to solid timber to quartz up to natural stone, granite and marble.

-Appliances vary massively from the budget end to the obscenely expensive.
-If you really want to you can spend $45,000 on a fridge, $15,000 on a cooktop and $25,000 on an oven.
+Appliances vary massively from the budget end to the sky’s the limit.
 Generally, most people have a measured approach to buying appliances and spend between $2,000 and $10,000 depending on chosen brands and value perceptions.

 Even if your chosen design goes over budget, you can always compromise and make changes that won’t affect the function or longevity of your new kitchen.
 But don’t compromise on the quality of construction.
 Cabinets must be well built and your door and drawer hardware is what keeps your kitchen together, so choose high quality hinges, drawers and drawer runners.